-WHEREAS, the Board of Supervisors of Flow Way Community Development District (the "Board") hereby determines to undertake, install, plan, establish, construct, reconstruct, enlarge or extend, equip, acquire, operate and/or maintain certain public improvements described in that certain Flow Way Community Development District Master Engineer's Report prepared by Waldrop Engineering, Inc. and dated August, 2013 ("Master Engineer's Report for the 2017 Project prepared by Waldrop Engineering, Inc. and dated October 2017 ("Supplemental Engineer's Report and the Supplemental Engineer's Report are maintained on file at the offices of the District Manager, JPWard & Associates, LLC, 2900 Northeast 12th Terrace, Suite 1, Oakland Park, FL 33334 ("District Manager's Office") and at the offices of the District Attorney, Coleman, Yovanovich & Koester, P.A., 4001 Tamiami Trail N., Suite 300, Naples, FL 34103 and are incorporated herein by reference.
-The public improvements associated with Phase 6 and the Phase 6 Project, and which are more particularly described in the Supplemental Engineer's Report, are hereinafter referred to as the "Improvements"; and
+WHEREAS, the Board of Supervisors of Flow Way Community Development District (the "Board") hereby determines to undertake, install, plan, establish, construct, reconstruct, enlarge or extend, equip, acquire, operate and/or maintain certain public improvements described in that certain Flow Way Community Development District Master Engineer's Report prepared by Waldrop Engineering, Inc. and dated August, 2013 ("Master Engineer's Report"), as supplemented by that certain Flow Way Community Development District Phase 6 Engineer's Report for the 2017 Project prepared by Waldrop Engineering, Inc. and dated October 2017 ("Supplemental Engineer's Report").
+Both the Master Engineer's Report and the Supplemental Engineer's Report are maintained on file at the offices of the District Manager, JPWard & Associates, LLC, 2900 Northeast 12th Terrace, Suite 1, Oakland Park, FL 33334 ("District Manager's Office") and at the offices of the District Attorney, Coleman, Yovanovich & Koester, P.A., 4001 Tamiami Trail N., Suite 300, Naples, FL 34103 and are incorporated herein by reference.
+The public improvements associated with Phase 6 and the Phase 6 Project, and which are more particularly described in the Supplemental Engineer's reference.